 Day 8: Departures from Kos airport.

-We are currently awaiting further clarification on this matter and the wider maritime relationship between Turkey and Greece for the 2018 season.
-This means at the moment that we are unable to confirm the start or the end location of our gulet cruises in Greece.
+This means at the moment that we are unable to confirm the start or the end location of our autumn gulet cruises in Greece.
 We appreciate that this is an unusual situation but unfortunately it is totally out of our hands.
 We understand that being directly affected by international politics is frustrating.

-At present we are advising all of our guests coming on our cruises in Greece to delay booking flights.
+At present we are advising all of our guests coming on our autumn cruises in Greece to either delay booking flights or contact us for more information.
 We greatly appreciate your patience.
 We are monitoring the situation and will provide an update as soon we have further news.

 Arrival Airport – TBC

 We plan for the gulet to depart around 17.00.
 You are more than welcome to arrive earlier to drop off your bags, but please be aware that the crew will be busy cleaning and tidying making everything ready for your group so you may not be able to settle in to your cabin.
 If you arrive at the gulet after 17:00, we will do our best to enable you to join the tour at a convenient time and place.
 Departure time can be subject to change depending on weather, harbour or other conditions.

 Disembarkation is around 09:00.
 We will arrange local transfers on the first and last day of the tour.

 Booking Flights If you are staying in or connecting via Athens then the easiest way to get to and from the gulet is to fly.
 There are a number of airlines that offer domestic flights in Greece such as Aegean Airlines and Olympic Air.
 Both Airlines have a wide selection of flights on these days.
 The cheapest way to book flights is directly with the airline online.

 Please note: Flights are subject to change.
 Please contact the airline for exact details.

 If you prefer to book with a travel agent, we are happy to recommend specialists in a number of countries around the world, please contact our office for more details.